01 of 12

 Bloodroot (Sanguinaria Canadensis)

-Bloodroot is more of a groundcover than a bedding plant, but it’s small, white flowers can really brighten a shady or woodland garden.
-After the flowers, the blue-green leaves provide a nice foil for summer flowers and even make a nice carpet on their own.
-Don’t worry, it’s not invasive and usually not even aggressive.
+Bloodroot is more of a groundcover than a bedding plant, but its small, white flowers can really brighten a shady or woodland garden.
+After the flowers disappear, the blue-green leaves provide a nice foil for summer flowers and even make a nice carpet on their own.
+Don’t worry, bloodroot is not invasive and usually not even aggressive.

-Growing Conditions: It’s normal habitat is woodland, but you can make it at home by adding lots of organic matter to your soil My top choice for bloodroot is leaf mold.
-This will give it the moisture it needs, but the soil will still be well-draining.
+- Growing Conditions: Bloodroot's normal habitat is woodland, but you can make it at home by adding lots of organic matter to your soil.
+Leaf mold, the crumbly organic matter left by decayed leaves, is ideal for bloodroot.
+It will give the plant the moisture it needs, but the soil will still be well-draining, much as plants would get on the forest soil.

-Exposure: Partial shade.
-Bloodroot can handle full sun in the spring, but it will need some shady cover during summer.
+- Exposure: Partial shade.
+Bloodroot can handle full sun in the spring, but it will need some shady cover during summer's heat.

 04 of 12